beyondessential/security/README.md

 For all other reports, or if you're not sure, email [security@bes.au](mailto:security@bes.au).

-You may also with to consult [our security.txt file](https://bes.au/.well-known/security.txt).
+You may also wish to consult [our security.txt file](https://bes.au/.well-known/security.txt).

 # Scope

 BES runs a number of test sites.
 These are out of scope for data breaches and credential compromise.

 BES is frequently found when researching systems that we interact with but do not develop.
 You may be looking for:
 - [mSupply Foundation](https://msupply.foundation/)
 - [SENAITE](https://www.senaite.com/)